titzer/virgil/apps/Extism/count-vowels/README.md

-# examples/count-vowels
+# CountVowels

-The `count-vowels.wasm` plugin can be run from the top-level of the repo by
+The `CountVowels.wasm` plugin can be run from the top-level of the repo by
 typing:

 ```bash